 Netherworld Haunted House, Norcross (Nearby Hotels)

 Netherworld has been consistently rated one of the best haunted houses in the state for many years.
 This is a walk-through attraction with awesome special effects and terrifying live actors.
 It has been haunting visitors since 1997 and is a multi-story, multi attraction haunted event.
-The haunted house in Norcross opens its doors at the end of September and runs from 7:30-10:30pm at the beginning and end of the season and from 7pm to midnight September 29 and 30 and all Fridays and Saturdays in October.
-Tickets cost $23 to $25, depending on when you visit.
+The haunted house in Norcross opens its doors at the end of September and runs from 7:30-10:30pm at the beginning and end of the season and from 7pm to midnight all Fridays and Saturdays in October.
+Ticket prices vary depending on when you visit and the experiences you choose.
 There is also a gift shop onsite to check out.

 13 Stories Haunted House, Newnan (Nearby Hotels)